-If you think a person is interested in you, but you're not positive, it's a good idea to watch for attempts at flirting.
-Some flirting signals are obvious, and others are more subtle.
+If you think a person is interested in you, but you're not positive, it's a good idea to watch for signs of flirting.
+Some flirting signals are obvious, like touching, and other flirting signs, like eye contact or compliments, are more subtle.
 Actions that you think might just be friendly gestures can actually indicate romantic interest.

 One of the hardest flirting signals to detect is eye contact.
 It can sometimes be difficult to distinguish casual eye contact from flirting.
 To tell the difference, you have to know what separates conversational eye contact from the type that indicates interest.